IPU Logo INTER-PARLIAMENTARY UNION

 Term - Duration: 6 months.

 The presidency of the Federal Council rotates among the provinces every six months, with the provinces taking turns in alphabetical order.
-The President is elected by the Provincial Diet holding the presidency of the Federal Council.

-- Reasons for interruption of the term: resignation, loss of mandate as a member of the Chamber, impeachment, appointment to another office or position, conviction for illegal activities.
+- Reasons for interruption of the term: resignation, loss of mandate as a member of the Chamber, appointment to another office or position, conviction for illegal activities.

 - The President cannot be removed by members of the Chamber before the end of his/her mandate.

-- The President's role between dissolution and election: Not applicable (There is no legislative period at the Federal Council and its session has been uninterrupted since 1945).
+- The President's role between dissolution and election: not applicable (There is no legislative period at the Federal Council and its session has been uninterrupted since 1945).

 Eligibility - Only members of the Chamber are eligible